 - Preparing Students for the Industry 4.0 Workforce

 - Preparing Students for Careers in Cloud Computing

 - Connecting Industry to Math Instruction

 - Photogrammetry and Technical Animation

 Congresswoman Ross supported robust funding for NSF in the CHIPS and Science Act, which was signed into law by President Biden in August.
-This historic package authorized $81 billion in funding for NSF over five years, doubling the agency’s budget.
-Included in this legislation were five of Congresswoman Ross’ bills and amendments to bolster cybersecurity, clean energy technology, research initiatives, and STEM education in the Research Triangle and across the country.
+This historic package authorized $81 billion in funding for NSF over five years, doubling the agency's budget.
+Included in this legislation were five of Ross' bills and amendments to bolster cybersecurity, clean energy technology, research initiatives and STEM education in the Research Triangle and across the country.